Looking for a 1.5T GE MRI machine? Great! Now, which model do you choose? What makes the most sense for your MRI project, and your MRI budget?

-With a manufacture launch date of 2010, this system is still relatively rare on the secondary market.
+Launched in 2010, this system is more available on the secondary market.
 The 450W features a redesigned magnet (goodbye CXK4) and introduction of the “Optima” name – offered in 1.5T.
-The “W” in 450W means this is a wide bore offering, with a 70cm bore to accommodate larger patients and/or those who are claustrophobic.
-This system also features an optical R/F system, “OpTix”, which improves SNR for a clean, crisp image as well as an efficient zero boil-off magnet.
-The high slew rates and advanced GEM technologies make this an ideal choice for cardiology and neurovascular studies.
-If you have the budget, this might be worth considering.
+The “W” in 450W means it is wide bore- 70cm, to accommodate larger patients or those who are claustrophobic.
+This system also features an optical R/F system, “OpTix”, which improves SNR for clean, crisp images and an efficient zero boil-off magnet.
+The high slew rates make this an ideal choice for cardiology and neurovascular studies.

 GE 1.5T Optima 450

 The Optima 450 is the 60cm-bore version of the 450W.
 The system is a 1.5 HDXT machine upgraded to the current 23.0x software level, coined the “Optima Edition” hence, the new name.
 The important take-away with this difference is that it will still have the traditional CXK4 magnet of the LX and EXCITE series.
 Tricky!

 Using the CXK4 magnet, this HD, high-field MRI features either the 15x or 16x software.
 The HDXT is still a higher-end MR, but far more common on the secondary market than the Optima and far more affordable.
 Many MR systems being sold as “HDXT” are the result of a series of upgrades from an original HD system.
 Where this is the case, be aware that if you buy a 5-year-old HDXT, the actual magnet could be 2-3 years older.